 A Boy Named Sodom

-Karen threw the gloss magazine down onto the coffee table with vocal disgust.
-When Gillian didn’t respond immediately, Karen picked it back up, flicked through a few more pages shaking her head and then dumped it again on the table.
-It near spilt Gillian’s latte—that was enough to get her attention.
+Karen threw the glossy magazine down onto the coffee table with vocal disgust.
+When Gillian didn’t respond immediately, Karen picked it back up and flicked through a few more pages, shook her head and then dumped it again on the table.
+It nearly spilled Gillian’s latte—that was enough to get her attention.

 ‘What’s up, Karrie?’ she saved her latte from further danger.

 Karen jabbed the magazine with her index.
 Front cover shining the garish pink of cheap lipstick.
 Prozzie Pink, Karen would call it.
 A woman smiling on the front cover, famous for being famous.

 ‘Do you even know what Babs Capri called her newborn?’
 A beat.
 ‘She called it fucking Sodom.
 Isn’t that cruel?’

 ‘Hmm,’ said Gillian, a noise without commitment.